chanduo5/HackerRank_problems/Finding the percentage.md

 5. Checks if the query name is in the dictionary.
 6. Calculates the average of the marks for the queried student.
 7. Prints the average marks, formatted to two decimal places.

-Feel free to run this code and let me know if you have any questions or need further assistance!